 The trip from the Big I in Albuquerque to the parking area is about 2 1/2 hours.
 A lot of the local countryside is shale, so don’t try this one after heavy rain or snow.
 No matter the weather, don't do this one except in a high-clearance vehicle and don't count on having cell phone coverage if you break down.

 At 35 deg.
 37.936 min.
 N, 107 deg.
 6.474 min.
 W (Mile 13) the road forks.
 Continue straight (right fork, to west).

 At 35 deg.
 37.575 min.
 N, 107 deg.
 11.435 min.
 W (Mile 17.5), the road forks.
 Turn left (south).
-Cross the Arroyo Chico on a bridge at Mile 20.5, after dropping into a valley.
+After dropping into a valley, cross the Arroyo Chico on a bridge at Mile 20.5.

 At 35 deg.
 34.896 min.
 N, 107 deg.
 12.441 min.
 W (Mile 22), the road forks.
 Again, turn left (south).
-Continue south and east and pass through Guadalupe (Mile 26).
+Continue south and east and pass through the ghost town of Guadalupe (Mile 26).
 The ghost town is on private land and no trespassing is allowed.
 The two-story adobe that is about to fall down reportedly had a modest saloon on the first floor and an equally modest bordello on the second floor.

 At 35 deg.
 30.998 min.
 N, 107 deg.
 7.683 min.
 W (Mile 31.2), right after passing over a rise, pull off to the left to park.
 The second turnoff into the parking area is far better than the first one!
 Once parked, take the trail up to Guadalupe Ruin.